adamhrv/skylift/README.md

 The vulnerability is difficult to deal with because WiFi geolocation companies assume everyone's WiFi router, including the one inside your home, is part of a their commercial geolocation product.
 Whether or not this is legal or ethical should be more openly debated.

 What is certain, and was already proven in 2008, is that smartphone geolocation data can be easily falsified and should not be trusted.
-Yet we rely know rely on this data for an increasing number of critical applications.
+Yet we rely on this technology for an increasing number of critical applications.
 For example, the image below shows how easily I was able to trick Apple's Find my Phone service into thinking my device was at the Ecuadorian Embassy in London.
-(Image made with device actually in Berlin)
+(Image made with device actually in Berlin, works with Desktop or mobile device).

 ![Find my Phone at Ecuadorian Embassy](docs/images/berlin-london-find-my-phone.gif)